codeinred/noam/readme.md

 allows result types to forgo storing a bool to indicate failure.
 Instead, a null state is indicative of failure.

-The constructor to `noam::result` accepts the coroutine handle as an input, and invokes it immediately, then stores the result.
+It's important to note here that `noam::result` doesn't store a coroutine handle, nor is it otherwise aware of coroutines at all.
+Instead, `parse_promise::get_return_object()` returns a value that constructs the result type by evaluating the coroutine as soon as the result is requested.

-Because `co_result` doesn't store the coroutine handle, it's trivially copyable and movable, allowing the result to be passed around efficiently.
+This allows `result` to remain trivially copyable and movable, allowing the result to be passed around efficiently, or even in registers.

-Immediate invocation of the coroutine, together with a trivially copyable `co_result`, ensures idempotence:
+Immediate invocation of the coroutine, together with a trivially copyable `result`, ensures idempotence:

 ```cpp